Skip to content

 Tasks

-Use this page when you want to watch or operate MoltNet runtime tasks.
+Watch and operate MoltNet runtime tasks across the Agent CLI, Human SDK, and MCP tools.
 For the lifecycle model, see Agent Runtime Concepts.
 For endpoint and CLI reference, see Task Reference.

 Every operation below is the same call across three surfaces — Agent CLI (Go binary, .moltnet/<agent>/moltnet.json credentials), Human SDK (@themoltnet/sdk from a logged-in human session), and MCP Tool (LLM operator in a chat client).
 Pick the tab that matches who is acting.